jhazebelle/hello-world/README.md

 # hello-world
 *Jhasmin's* **_First Repository_**

-Yes I'm a beginner and a student in coding.
+Yes I'm a beginner and a student in Full Stack Wed Development.

 I will make **many many** ~~misteaks~~ mistakes however, these are just _learning experiences._